Academic Year 2017-18

 Chaplain Fisher is a native of Louisiana.

-Lieutenant Colonel Matthew T. Gill
+Colonel Matthew T. Gill

-Lieutenant Colonel (LTC) Matthew T. Gill was born in Fort Worth, Texas, and received a commission in the Field Artillery upon graduation from Mississippi State University in 1996.
+Colonel (COL) Matthew T. Gill was born in Fort Worth, Texas, and received a commission in the Field Artillery upon graduation from Mississippi State University in 1996.
 His first posting was with the 1st Battalion, 9th FA, 3rd Infantry Division in Ft Stewart, Georgia, as a Fire Support Officer for D Company, 3rd Battalion, 15th IN.
 During Operation Intrinsic Action, he served as a Platoon Leader for A Battery, 13th FA.
 Upon redeployment, he was reassigned as Aide de Camp to the Commanding General, 18th Airborne Corps Artillery Headquarters, Fort Bragg, North Carolina.

-After attending the Military Intelligence Officer Transition, Advanced, and Signals/Electronic Warfare Officers Courses, LTC Gill was assigned as the S2 for 2nd Battalion, 505th Parachute Infantry Regiment, 82nd Airborne Division.
+After attending the Military Intelligence Officer Transition, Advanced, and Signals/Electronic Warfare Officers Courses, COL Gill was assigned as the S2 for 2nd Battalion, 505th Parachute Infantry Regiment, 82nd Airborne Division.
 In 2002, he was posted as the Assistant Brigade S2 and Targeting Officer for the 505th Parachute Infantry Regiment for Operation Enduring Freedom 2.
 On return, he was assigned as the Assistant S3 and immediately deployed the Battalion to Iraq for Operation Iraqi Freedom.
 After redeployment, he was selected as the Commander, D Company, 313th Military Intelligence Battalion (Airborne).

-LTC Gill also served in multiple positions and deployments within the Joint Special Operations Command and its subordinate elements.
+COL Gill also served in multiple positions and deployments within the Joint Special Operations Command and its subordinate elements.
 After graduation from the Naval War College, he was assigned to the Joint Staff as the Director for Counterterrorism Intelligence Operations and the Special Operations Intelligence Advisor to the Deputy Director of Special Operations, the Joint Staff Director of Intelligence, the Office of General Counsel to the Secretary of Defense and Chairman of the Joint Chiefs of Staff.

-LTC Gill recently served as the Assistant Chief of Staff, G2 Director of Intelligence for the 1st Cavalry Division, Fort Hood, Texas.
+COL Gill recently served as the Assistant Chief of Staff, G2 Director of Intelligence for the 1st Cavalry Division, Fort Hood, Texas.

 His prior duty assignment was as the Director for Intelligence Operations, U.S. Special Operations Command Africa, headquartered at Kelly Barracks, Stuttgart, Germany.

-LTC Gill recently deployed as the CJ2 for Regional Command South in Kandahar, Afghanistan.
+COL Gill recently deployed as the CJ2 for Regional Command South in Kandahar, Afghanistan.

-LTC Gill’s military qualifications include Master Parachutist, Air Assault Badge, Special Operations Identifier and the Joint Staff Badge.
+COL Gill’s military qualifications include Master Parachutist, Air Assault Badge, Special Operations Identifier and the Joint Staff Badge.

 He is a graduate of Mississippi State University and the Naval War College and holds a Bachelor’s Degree in Sociology and a Master’s Degree in National Security and Strategic Studies